Informatics General: Mark IV and Mark V

 The Mark IV product became a big success back when keypunch cards were a common input mechanism in computing.

 Mark IV was a batch processing, early fourth-generation programming language that combined file management and upkeep with report generation capabilities.
 One taxonomy of application generators published in a scholarly setting placed Mark IV in the category of "Generalized file-management systems and sophisticated report writers".
 Mark IV was originally designed to be usable by non-programmers, with simple interfaces given for report requests and data updates.
 This interface consisted of filling out one of several paper forms by hand and then having it keypunched into a machine-readable form, that was then run by a batch operation.
 To some extent the goal was reached and non-programmers were able to use it.
 However experience showed that non-programmers had difficulty understanding the increasingly complex capabilities of the product and that only those with some data processing background were able to use those capabilities effectively.

 Mark IV and Applied Data Research's Autoflow are generally considered to be the two most influential early software products.

 At this time IBM mainframes dominated the computer landscape, but IBM failed to seize control of the database management or file management areas.
 Instead, Informatics built up a large sales force that was explicitly modeled after IBM's, with long sales cycles also a characteristic of their market space.

 An independent users' group of Mark IV customers, named the IV League (a play on the Ivy League of universities), was created and had its first full meeting in 1969.
 By 1972 the group's meetings up to 750 attendees.
 Chapters of the group were established in different countries in Europe as well as Japan, and regional groups existing in the United States as well.
 Existence of the users' group, which tended to be populated by computer programmers, helped push Mark IV towards more sophisticated features with which intricate applications could be built, and further away from the model where non-programmers were intended users.

 In the eight years between its introduction in 1968 and 1976, Mark IV was sold into some 1,100 installations around the world and had $50 million in sales.

 At the start, and for a long time, the base price of Mark IV was $30,000.

+A lot of Mark IV special features were developed as separately priced add-ons, each of which became financially successful.